nairadithya/website/src/content/essays/2020-09-13-I Had An Existential Crisis.md

 How much of what matters to us really matters?

-How do we live in a way that is able to cope with this massive scale?
+How do we live in a way that is able to cope with this mapngssive scale?

 Life is short, comparing a hundred years to the entirety of the Earth is an even bigger reality check but...this photo really scares me, more than any big number can or a graph can.